upthebuzzard/upthebuzzard.github.io/_fragments/2019-04-29-modular-origami-with-post-its.md

 date: 2019-04-29 17:35
 categories: [modularorigami]
 excerpt: >
-  I resolved to use only post-its, since much of this folding took place during long meetings at work
+  I resolved to use only post-its, since they were everywhere: we did Agile at work, and *all* thoughts had to spend some time as post-its on walls.
 context: >
   Inspired by the [getting-rid-of](https://twitter.com/upthebuzzard/status/1118994767931691008) an old work of modular origami, I went looking for the various technical details which it turned out I had forgotten.
 Here are those details.
 background_image_url: /assets/img/fragments/modular_origami_open_frame_II_sample.jpg
 ---
 Over the course of a couple of years, I dabbled with some origami.
 And not just any origami.
 This was *modular origami*, where you build (what seems like, and sometimes is) 100s of the same basic units, then plug them together to make larger structures.
-The unique angle for me (at the time) was that I resolved to use only post-its, since much of this folding took place during long meetings at work, and those were the materials to hand, what with us being fully agile and therefore all thoughts had to spend some time as post-its on walls.
+The unique angle for me (at the time) was that I resolved to use only post-its, since they were everywhere: we did Agile at work, and *all* thoughts had to spend some time as post-its on walls.

 {%
     include figure.html